massalabs/massa-docs/web3-dev/smart-contracts/autonomous-sc.rst

     let tokens_to_eat: u64 = 6 * factor;
     let poo_addr = Address.fromByteString("A13ESKj7WRVdjM96ttk2caqzES9nRzwB8pEcMW8GutrPwjo3WQS");

   declares the callable function eat(), and set the number of tokens eaten at each time to 6.
 The poo_addr is the address where the tokens will be "destoyed" after each meal.
+(If you create the poo wallet for the first time, be sure to send 1 token to it in order to activate the wallet).

   .. code-block:: typescript